microsoft/WindowsAppSDK/dev/AppNotifications/WriteUp.md

 **OnRawNotificationReceived** | **PushNotificationLongRunningTaskTelemetry** | **90.400255200**
 NotificationCallBack | WpncoreTelemetry | 90.400729900
 PushNotificationDelivered | WpnCore | 90.400757000

+Requires adding logging to OnRawNotificationReceived in the LRP and using the new provider ddiscussed previously in the xxx section.

 ### Packaged App
 There are no changes required when receiving Push Notifications in the background for a packaged app as it is delivered directly to the app by WNPCore.